microsoft/LightGBM/docs/Experiments.rst

 Memory Consumption
 ''''''''''''''''''

 We monitored RES while running training task.
-And we set ``two_round=true`` (will increase data-loading time, but reduce peak memory usage, not affect training speed or accuracy) in LightGBM to reduce peak memory usage.
+And we set ``two_round=true`` (this will increase data-loading time and reduce peak memory usage but not affect training speed or accuracy) in LightGBM to reduce peak memory usage.

 +-----------+---------+---------------+-------------+
 | Data      | xgboost | xgboost\_hist | LightGBM    |